 Convinced you were so very ready to send your baby off to kindergarten, you just knew you weren’t going to be the mom crying on the steps of the elementary school.
 You were excited as your first born (or even your last born) woke up on the first day and got ready.
 You smiled, chatted, and high-fived all the way through the drop-off process.
 But the minute that kid turned their back, walked into the classroom, and didn’t look back, you were a heaping pile of tears and could have been scrapped off of the floor of that school.

 10. They are more capable than you think.

 For the last 5 years, you’ve been so used to being on-call to do everything: reading books, making sure they eat their lunch, tying shoe laces, setting up play dates so that they have friends, and organizing every detail of their lives.
 And now here you are.
 They are ready to spread their wings and fly.
 They’ll make friends you’ve never met, you might not know if they ate their entire lunch that day, and you can bet there will be tears you aren’t there to wipe away but rest easy.
 You’ve done your job right mama.
 Now sit back and watch those precious babies become little people.

 you find yourself surprised at the lessons you, as a parent, are learning these first few weeks

 How about you?
 Did you send one off to Kindergarten this year?
 How did it go?

-Brooke Meabon is co-founder of Alamo City Moms Blog in San Antonio, Texas and serves on the City Moms Blog National Team in Sales.
+Brooke Meabon is co-founder of Alamo City Moms in San Antonio, Texas.
 Brooke balances life as business owner, mom, wife, and community enthusiast who has a hard time sitting still.
 She loves any and all things about the city of San Antonio and you’ll often find her out and about around town dragging her husband and kids along.
 Brooke is a runner, a foodie, a volunteer, a self-confessed sufferer of FOMO, and loves throwing a good party!